hjvogel/modular-tetris/Readme.md

 This section describes how an LLM or lightweight controller assembles all 10 modular Tetris repositories into a functional, tested, and playable Pygame-based version.
 It leverages the plugin-agent architecture to dynamically wire up components through JSON schemas, event publishing, and reactive handlers.

 ---
+# Best Practice Assembly: Modular Tetris via Plugin Orchestration

+## Overview

+This section describes how an LLM or lightweight controller assembles all 10 modular Tetris repositories into a functional, tested, and playable Pygame-based version.
+It leverages the plugin-agent architecture to dynamically wire up components through JSON schemas, event publishing, and reactive handlers.

+---

 ## Modular Assembly Process (LLM/Agent Orchestration)